compufox/raas/README.md

 ### Get

-returns `"merp"` with each letter having a change of being capitalized
+returns `"merp"` with each letter having a chance of being capitalized

 ---